 Long-Range Gateway

 All Verge Aero drones contain a long-range, low-bandwidth radio that is used to send mission-critical messages.
 The radio, in practice, is very low bandwidth and the data rates that we use are in the low, single digit kbit/s range, or even less.
 The upside, however, is that the drones are essentially guaranteed data reception in line-of-sight scenarios.
-The technology has a theoretical range of more than 10 Km, but this has never been tested in practice with the Verge Aero platform.
+The technology has a theoretical range of more than 10 Km, but this has never been tested in practice with the platform.
 In practical scenarios, there has never been a hardware-driven loss of the long-range data link.

-The X1 and X7 integrate a long-range radio to support mission-critical, broadcast data payloads.
+The and integrate a long-range radio to support mission-critical, broadcast data payloads.
 This is the only link necessary to successfully execute a show.
 A loss of all other data transfer methods after a show has been launched will still lead to a successful mission.

 The radio module provides continuous frequency coverage from 150MHz to 960MHz, allowing the support of all major sub-GHz ISM bands around the world.